koalificationio/terraform-provider-webhookrelay/README.md

 Terraform provider for [Webhookrelay](https://webhookrelay.com/)

-## Installing the Provider
+## Using the Provider
-Download binary from releases and follow the instructions to [install it as a plugin](https://www.terraform.io/docs/plugins/basics.html#installing-a-plugin).
-After placing it into your plugins directory, run `terraform init` to initialize it.

-Check documentation in [website](./website/docs) folder.
+For installation instructions and resource documentation check [provider page on terraform registry](https://registry.terraform.io/providers/koalificationio/webhookrelay/latest).

 ## Developing the Provider